dfuchss/MatrixJoinLink/README.md

 This bot allows the creation of join links to non-public rooms in matrix.
 It uses the [Trixnity](https://trixnity.gitlab.io/trixnity/) framework.
 The bot is currently in early alpha and primarily used as proof-of-concept.

-🔨 This project is in alpha.
-Feel free to use the matrix chat (see below). 🔨
+Feel free to use the matrix chat.

 ## Reason for this Bot